-- 1. Are those same messages in the inbox on your Mac?
-If so, this is not an iPhone-specific problem.
+- 1. If the Mac hasn't yet downloaded the spam messages at all, you may need to adjust the Check for new messages preference in Mail.
+Make sure that the IDLE command is enabled in Mail's preferences for your account.
+With some servers, it may help to check for new messages every minute rather than Automatically. - 1.
+If the spam messages are in the inbox on your Mac, this is not an iPhone-specific problem.
 You should follow the regular Why is SpamSieve not catching my spam? instructions. - 2.
 If the spam messages are in the iPhone's inbox but in the Mac's Spam mailbox, try using "pull-to-refresh" to get the iPhone to resynchronize with the server.
 It should then update its inbox and remove the spam messages from the inbox. - 3.
 If the spam messages are still in the iPhone's inbox, try logging into your mail account via Web mail. - If everything looks good in Web mail, there is likely a problem with your iPhone's connection to the mail server. - If the spam is in the Web mail inbox but not the Mac's, there is likely a problem with the mail program on your Mac.

-3.13.1 Converting Your Apple Mail Setup to IMAP
+3.14.1 Converting Your Apple Mail Setup to IMAP